 - 1 8 oz package cream cheese cold and cubed or dairy-free cream cheese

-- 6 tbsp butter at room temperature or dairy-free butter
+- 6 tablespoon butter at room temperature or dairy-free butter

 - 3 cups powdered sugar